 In this scenario, the real issue is that your C: drive is full.
 What I recommend you do is clean it up.

 DAT files are used by many different applications.
-To know what to do with a DAT file, you need to know what application created it.
+To know what to do with a DAT file, you need to know which application created it.

 A look at the add/remove list in Windows Control Panel presents a long list of sometimes confusing entries.
 I’ll look at how to evaluate what’s there.